troisinfotech/TalentHub/Backend/README.md

 If we accept the code, we will call you for a technical interview.

 ### Must Have
-- [x] Spring Security
+- [x] Spring Security.
-- [x] Use Spring Data JPA with Hibernate or Spring Data JDBC for all insert / update / delete operations
+- [x] Use Spring Data JPA with Hibernate or Spring Data JDBC for all insert / update / delete operations.
-- [x] Use Spring JDBC + JDBC Template for all select operations.
-For select operation, writing SQL query with joins / subqueries is a must.
+- [x] Use Spring JDBC + JDBC Template to retrieve data.
+To retrieve data from the in-memory database, writing SQL query with joins / subqueries is a must.

 ### Attract our hiring team
 - [ ] Use Swagger.